Adaptations available on the Scheme

 Remote control devices help make it easier to operate some of your standard car controls, such as the indicators, windscreen wipers and headlights, using a single control panel mounted on the steering wheel.
 They can also incorporate a steering wheel call so steering and operating basic car functions can be done with one hand.

 The best way to lift your wheelchair or scooter into your car is with a stowage system, such as a boot hoist or rooftop stowage unit.
 Both options work at the touch of a button, taking the weight of the wheelchair or scooter, helping you guide the product into either your car boot, or your rooftop stowage unit.
+Many of our stowage adaptations can be transferred onto your next Scheme car.

 This is a hoist which stores your wheelchair or scooter in your car boot.
 Tie-downs are included as part of the hoist package to help secure your scooter or wheelchair into the boot of your car.